jewettaij/visfd/doc/doc_filter_mrc.md

 ### -auto-thresh score -supervised file_accept.txt file_reject.txt

-As an alternative to specifying the threshold(s) manually, you can instead supply examples of blobs that you want to keep, and blobs you want to discard.
+As an alternative to specifying the threshold(s) manually, (using the "-minima-threshold" or "-maxima-threshold" arguments), you can instead supply examples of blobs that you want to keep, and blobs you want to discard
+(using the "-auto-thresh" and "-supervised" arguments).

 *(Note: To use these arguments, the image must be associated with a list of blobs that was detected by previously running